dashpay/docs/wallets/dashcore/send-receive.rst

 Let’s try an example.
 Say you have received an invoice which you now want to pay with Dash.
-The writer of the invoice has included a Dash address, which can be seen in the following window beginning with *Xpa*.
+The writer of the invoice has included a Dash address, which can be seen in the following window beginning with *yWa*.
-The invoice is for 2.45 Dash, which you fill in the **Amount** field.
+The invoice is for 2.5 Dash, which you fill in the **Amount** field.

 .. figure:: img/sendready.png
    :width: 400px